galkareeve/ffxi/README.md

 Note: mapViewer uses VisualStudio NuGet Manager for opengl, glfw2, glew.
 The packages is 'nupengl.core' access thru 'Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution'

-Note: when enable glEnable(GL_CULL_FACE), some of the polygon appear to have inverted normal.
-Not sure this is by design (for lighting??) or is a bug?

 Remember to change --- char ffxidir[512]="E:\\Program Files (x86)\\PlayOnline2\\SquareEnix\\FINAL FANTASY XI\\";
 to your folder.